OfficeDev/office-dev-program-docs/docs/build-microsoft-365-solutions.md

 For details, see [Use sample data packs](install-sample-packs.md).

-For more ways to get started working with Microsoft Graph, see [Getting started building Microsoft Graph apps](https://developer.microsoft.com/en-us/graph/get-started) or the Microsoft Graph [Quick Start](https://developer.microsoft.com/en-us/graph/quick-start).
+For more ways to get started working with Microsoft Graph, see the Microsoft Graph [Quick Start](https://developer.microsoft.com/en-us/graph/quick-start).

 ## Office Add-ins